 (A) Assessment/Evaluation testing is provided by a clinician utilizing tests selected from currently accepted assessment test batteries.
-Test results must be reflected in the Mental Health Services plan.
-The medical record must clearly document the need for the testing and what the testing is expected to achieve.
+Test results must will be reflected in the Mental Health, Substance Abuse, or Integrated Services plan.
+The medical record must will clearly document the need for the testing and what the testing is expected to achieve.
 (B) Assessment/Evaluation testing will be provided by a psychologist, certified psychometrist, psychological technician of a psychologist or a LBHP.
 For assessment conducted in a school setting, the Oklahoma State Department of Education requires that a licensed supervisor sign the assessment.